 Can I spend a full day at Malham Cove?

 The circular walk from Malham village is one of the most popular walks in the Yorkshire Dales National Park.
-Covering 7.5 miles, it visits Janet’s Foss waterfall, Gordale Scar, Malham Tarn and finally, Malham Cove.
+Covering 7.5 miles, it visits Janet’s Foss waterfall, Gordale Scar, Malham Tarn and finally, the Cove.
 The walk itself should take 3 – 4 hours but with such breathtaking scenery to enjoy and walking abilities varying from person to person, it could easily take you longer.
 So, the walk itself will take up a full morning or afternoon and after all that walking, you’ll probably want to relax and refuel at a village café or pub.

 Is Malham Cove busy?

-It’s probably quite rare to visit Malham Cove and not see at least a few people on your journey.
+It’s probably quite rare to visit and not see at least a few people on your journey.
 However, during the summer months and particularly during the school holidays, Malham can get quite busy.
 With its pretty scenery and some of the best views in Yorkshire, people flock here on warmer days to enjoy the scenic walks or enjoy a picnic.
 During the Spring, the village hosts an annual event known as Malham Safari, during which colourful characters are placed in various locations in the area and families are invited to partake in a treasure trail.
 This particular time is certainly the busiest by far for Malham and the village easily attracts thousands of visitors.